rude123-pro/DATASTRUCTURE-HUYE_223024862_RUDASINGWA-Allan/README.md

 # DATASTRUCTURE-HUYE_223024862_RUDASINGWA-Allan
-The Vacation Package Manager is application designed to manage vacation bookings, scheduling, and undoing actions. which can help to book, schedule and undone in case of changes.
+briefly this Vacation Package Manager is application designed which is also can be like aproject to manage vacation bookings, scheduling, and undoing actions. which can direct users to book, schedule and undone in case of changes,My project can simplify give managers asimple workspace and good service to users.